pywbem/pywbem/DEVELOP.md

     have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

-11. Add a new tag for the version that is being released and push it to the remote repo.
-Clean up the local repo:
+11. Clean up the release branch on the local repo:

         git checkout ${BRANCH}
         git pull
-        git tag -f ${MNU}
-        git push -f --tags
         git branch -d release_${MNU}

 12. When releasing based on the master branch, create and push a new stable